vildocompany/vildocompany.github.io/_pages/data analysis.md

 However, choosing features solely based on correlation is not advisable.
 For example feature like `Marital Status` is something that's innate to customer and there is no action that could be taken.
 On the contrary, even though correlation scores are low; features like `Satisfaction Score` or `Hours Spend on App` are interesting characteristics of users that are related to how the user perceive the platform.

+**Note:**
+Correlation is by no means equal or the same as causation.
+This [article](https://www.abs.gov.au/websitedbs/D3310114.nsf/home/statistical+language+-+correlation+and+causation) explained more in-depth about correlatoin vs. causation.
+{: .notice--warning}

 ### Blockquotes